Azure/terraform-azurerm-avm-res-documentdb-databaseaccount/README.md

 ### <a name="input_public_network_access_enabled"></a> [public\_network\_access\_enabled](#input\_public\_network\_access\_enabled)

-Description: Defaults to `true`.
+Description: Defaults to `false`.
 Whether or not public network access is allowed for this CosmosDB account.

 Type: `bool`

-Default: `true`
+Default: `false`

 ### <a name="input_role_assignments"></a> [role\_assignments](#input\_role\_assignments)